keithrbennett/keithrbennett.github.io/_posts/2009-02-26-jruby-a-better-language-for-the-java-virtual-machine.md

 In order to contrast Java and JRuby, and showcase the above features, we will implement a Fahrenheit/Celsius temperature converter in both Java and JRuby that uses Java Swing as its GUI library.
 The source code can be found at <a title="http://is.gd/n3Je" href="http://is.gd/n3Je" target="_blank">http://is.gd/n3Je</a>.
 (The Git repo main page for this project is at <http://github.com/keithrbennett/multilanguage-swing>.
 The README file has instructions for how to run the Java, Ruby, and Clojure versions.

-Here is an image of the application&#8217;s sole window.
+Here is an image of the application's sole window.
 There are text fields for entering the temperature, and buttons and menu items to perform the conversions, clear the text fields, and exit the program.

 {% include image.html img="/assets/fahrenheit-celsius-converter.png" title="Fahrenheit-Celsius Converter" %}

-We&#8217;ll get to JRuby soon, but first a little about the Swing issues we&#8217;ll be addressing in comparing JRuby with Java.
+We'll get to JRuby soon, but first a little about the Swing issues we'll be addressing in comparing JRuby with Java.

 Swing enables the sharing of behavior among visual components such as menu items and buttons via the sharing of Action objects (or, to be precise, implementations of the `javax.swing.Action` interface).
 So, for example, in this app there is a single Exit action object shared by both the Exit button and the Exit item of the File Menu (that is, both the button and menu item contain references to the same action).

 When an action is modified, as, for example, to enable or disable it, then all components expressing that action modify their state and appearance accordingly.
-When the program starts up, the conversion and clear buttons&#8217; actions are not appropriate given that both text fields are empty; therefore, those actions are disabled.
-Although you can&#8217;t see it in this picture, in addition to the buttons being disabled, the corresponding menu items are disabled as well.
+When the program starts up, the conversion and clear buttons' actions are not appropriate given that both text fields are empty; therefore, those actions are disabled.
+Although you can't see it in this picture, in addition to the buttons being disabled, the corresponding menu items are disabled as well.

 Swing is pretty good about conforming to the MVC (model/view/controller) principle.
 Even the lowly text field contains a reference to a model, which is an implementation of the `javax.swing.text.Document` interface.
 You can attach listeners to this model, so that when the text changes you can inspect the contents and respond accordingly.
 (A common Swing programming mistake is to listen to keyboard events instead, but this does not catch some cut and paste events, nor the programmatic setting of the content.)

-These two Swing features enable the effective, clean, and dry implementation of enabling and disabling of action components based on the program&#8217;s state at any given time.
+These two Swing features enable the effective, clean, and dry implementation of enabling and disabling of action components based on the program's state at any given time.
 We merely attach document listeners to the text fields that hook into text changes, and enable or disable the actions as appropriate when they are called.

 Unfortunately, the Swing `DocumentListener` interface requires implementing behavior for three different types of text events (change, insert, and remove), and provides no way to simply specify a single behavior that will be applied to all three.
 (In fact, in several years of Swing programming I never encountered a case where the respective events needed to be handled differently, for performance or any other reason.)
 We will therefore create an adapter that remedies this.
 The implementations of this adapter in Java and JRuby will highlight the greater flexibility of JRuby through its support of code blocks as first class objects and its syntactic sugar that makes passing hash entries more natural.